 The responsibilities of this position are extensive, so students should read, research, talk to the current and former state SMOBs, and consider carefully.
 It is also HIGHLY recommended that interested students register and attend the virtual SMOB Informational Webinar (details at the bottom of the page).

 Each public high school in Maryland is invited to nominate one student for this position.
 The student nominee must be regularly enrolled in a public high school, in good standing, and a junior or senior as of July 1, 2024 (meaning a current sophomore or junior).

-• February 20, 2021 – Up to Five Finalists present at the MASC Legislative Session
+Feb.
+28-March 1, 2024 Up to Five Finalists present at the MASC Convention

 Ensure all students have access to a world-class educational system that prepares them to graduate ready for post-secondary learning, rewarding work, and success in society and life.

 Provide leadership, set policy, and advocate for continuous improvement of Maryland’s educational system to achieve the following:

 • Assist every student to realize his or her potential.